marsp0/marsp0.github.io/articles/vl/sprint-2025-9.md

 # HTML Tree Construction - Part 5
 _08.09.2025 - 21.09.2025_

+> Disclaimer: Please take everything I write here with a grain of salt—I'm by no means an expert.
+Some of these concepts I'm encountering for the first time, and my understanding might have significant gaps—and that's okay.
+It's one of the reasons I decided to take on this project.
+If you see anything wrong, let me know and I'll fix it.

 Nothing different in this sprint compared to the last 3 tbh.
 I've added the remaining tests from `tests1.dat` - almost 50.
 No major issues, just some steps missing here and there.

 ## Added sections